 More headquarters leave California than any other type of facility and more manufacturers than any other industry.

 During the study period, $76.7 billion in capital was diverted out of California along with 275,000 Jobs – and companies acquired at least 133 million square feet of space elsewhere.
-All of those findings are greatly understated because such information often went unreported in source materials.
+All such findings are understated because such information often went unreported in source materials.

-The report addresses the state’s 40 years of hostility toward businesses, high utility and labor costs, excessively punitive regulations, worrisome housing affordability for employees, signs that workers plan to leave California, and how the state lags behind other states in acquiring facilities that are being reshored from overseas.
+The report addresses the state’s many years of hostility toward businesses, high utility and labor costs, excessively punitive regulations, worrisome housing affordability for employees, signs that more workers plan to leave California, and how the state lags behind other states in acquiring facilities that are being reshored from overseas.

 How You Can Use this Report

 A leader in a large corporation may relay findings in this study to their Board of Directors to justify shifting facilities, capital and jobs to business-friendly states.
-Doing so will reduce costs for taxes, fees and regulatory compliance, lessen risks for incessant litigation and – effective with the immigration law – diminish occasions when employees feel intimidated or threatened by agents of the state Attorney General’s office.
+Doing so will reduce costs for taxes, fees and regulatory compliance, and lessen litigation risks.

-Whether the organization is small or large, leaving the state will increase the ROI based on labor costs alone – which can total 15 percent and up to 30 percent depending upon the location selected – along with peace of mind assuming that a prudent location choice is made.
+Leaving the state may increase the ROI based on cost savings for labor, taxes, compliance and utilities – savings of 15 percent and up to 30 percent depending upon the location selected – along with peace of mind assuming that a prudent location choice is made.

-Economic Development agencies may quote information in the report to present to prospects seeking a new location.
+Economic Development agencies have permission to quote information in the report to present to prospects seeking a new location.

-The new report has received recognition in The Wall Street Journal, Investor’s Business Daily, Forbes and countless local newspapers.
+The new report has received recognition in The Wall Street Journal, Investor’s Business Daily, Forbes and countless local media outlets.

 Joseph Vranich is a site selection consultant providing location advisory services to companies.
 In recent years he has discussed California’s business environment with more than 100 economic development agencies located in North America and Europe.
 In 2018 he relocated his company from Irvine, California to Cranberry Township, a suburb of Pittsburgh, Pa.